learn-co-curriculum/java-mod-2-string-manipulation/README.md

 Since Java defines a `String` as a single unit of a sequence of characters, we can look at `String` objects as having indexes like we do with character arrays.
-For example, if we look at the `String` "Cat", in Java, the 'C' would be at index 0, the 'a' would be at index 1, and the 't' would be at index 2.
+For example, consider we have a `String` object with the value of "Cat".
+In Java, the 'C' would be at index 0, the 'a' would be at index 1, and the 't' would be at index 2.
 Knowing this will help us manipulate our `String` objects more efficiently.
 There is even a `charAt()` method to help us get a character at a specific index within a `String`:

 ```java
 public class StringCatExample {